Foodborne illness: Preventing bacterial food poisoning

 In August 2006, the United States Food and Drug Administration approved phage therapy which involves spraying meat with viruses that infect bacteria, and thus preventing infection.
-This has raised concerns, because without mandatory labelling consumers would not be aware that meat and poultry products have been treated with the spray.
+This has raised concerns because without mandatory labeling, consumers would not know that meat and poultry products have been treated with the spray.

 At home, prevention mainly consists of good food safety practices.
 Many forms of bacterial poisoning can be prevented by cooking food sufficiently, and either eating it quickly or refrigerating it effectively.
 Many toxins, however, are not destroyed by heat treatment.